Józef Cyppek: Investigation

 During the investigation, Cyppek admitted to drowning Jarosz in the nearby lake Rusałka.
 He claimed that he wanted to sleep with his neighbour, which she refused.
 When asked why he cut up the corpse, he answered that he wanted to take it away in pieces.
 During the investigation of his apartment, militiamen found clothes not belonging to Jarosz, including women's shoes, panties and children's clothes.
 Cyppek also had a medical book in German.
 He claimed that he used the medical book privately to study.
-There is no information on children's clothes in sources.
+There is no information on children's clothes in the sources.

 During the investigation, other facts also surfaced.
 The cashier of the cinema opposite apparently sent children who lacked money for a ticket to Cyppek.
 She told the children that the gentleman who lives in the neighbouring apartment would give them the money they were missing.
 Cyppek allegedly killed the children, and dismembered their corpses in an abandoned warehouse, later the Higher School of Agriculture (now the West Pomeranian University of Technology).
 He also allegedly processed bodies for edible products there.
 It is not clear what exactly happened, but it is known that he sold his own products at the nearby bazaar.

 In the course of the investigation, Lake Rusałka was drained.
-Allegedly, up to a dozen human skulls were found in it, for the most part children's.
+Allegedly, up to a dozen human skulls were found in it, for the most part, children's.

 Process

 The process - in an ad hoc mode - lasted only a few days.
-For the murder of Irena Jarosz, on September 17, 1952, Cyppek was sentenced to death.
+For the murder of Irena Jarosz, on 17 September 1952, Cyppek was sentenced to death.
 He asked the Polish President Bolesław Bierut for a pardon, which he did not receive.
-Cyppek was executed on November 3, 1952 at 17:45.
+Cyppek was executed on 3 November 1952, at 17:45.
 He was buried in secret at the Central Cemetery of Szczecin.